• Fall Recipes

 • Pumpkin seeds: used in place of pine nuts, be sure to use unsalted ones!

-• Basil: the beautiful summer herb that has the flavour of Italy.
+• Basil: the beautiful summer herb that has the flavor of Italy.
 Use fresh basil leaves without bruising or discolouration.

 • Garlic: use one or two cloves, to taste preference.